 This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-The birth of the travel bubble.
+The origin of the travel bubble

 The advent of coronavirus has brought forth an unprecedented and multifaceted crisis, as the world witnessed global shares taking a hit, unemployment rate skyrocketing and oil prices come crashing down.
 As the threat of a global recession looms, it’s no exaggeration to say that the world economy in general is currently in dire straits.